NunoSempere/nunosempere.com/consulting/index.md

 ###  Further details

 - I am very amenable to taking on projects that would require more than one person, because I am able to bring in collaborators.
 I would discuss this with the potential client beforehand.
+- My thoughts on unpaid work are: I'm pretty averse to it.
+I understand that there are high transaction costs for small engagements.
+But there is infinite demand for me working for free.
+I will very occasionally do it, particularly around mentorship, personal writting, or cool open source projects.
+If you are easily googleable as a millionnaire, I don't get why you'd ask me to do unpaid work (counter: II; a perspective would be welcome).
+Working for free has for me like a pretty high bar (currently: [setting up an emergency response team](https://alert-team.org/)).
+Many projects don't meet my bar for promisingness when unpaid, but they do meet my bar when paid such that I can dedicate the ressources I earn to projects of my choice (e.g., that emergency response team).

 [^1]: Note that I don't think all crypto projects are grifty, and I in fact view crypto as a pretty promising area of innovation.
 It's just that for the last couple years if you wanted to grift, crypto was a good place to do so.
 And in fact a crypto project that wanted to figure out how to produce more value in the world and capture some fraction of it could be a great client.